aallam/aallam.github.io/_posts/2019-06-08-kotlin-coroutines-basics.md

 </div>
 <br/>

-Kotlin v1.3 was released bringing coroutines for asynchronous programming.
+Kotlin v1.3 was released, bringing coroutines for asynchronous programming.
 This article is a quick introduction to the core features of `kotlinx.coroutines`.

 Let’s say the objective is to say hello asynchronously.
-Lets start with the following very classic code:
+Let's start with the following classic code snippet:
 ```kotlin
 fun main() {
     println("Start")